preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/favicon-tenant/index.rst

 To add a Favicon, do the following:

 1. Click CREATE FAVICON LINK.

-Select the Omnia Favicon (Icon) or The Apple Tocuch icon, or upload any image to use as an icon, using the Media Picker.
+2. Select the Omnia Favicon (Icon) or The Apple Tocuch icon, or upload any image to use as an icon, using the Media Picker.

 .. image:: favicon-tenant-set.png

+3. Save when you're done.